ATCN: Resource-Efficient Processing of Time Series on Edge: ATCN: Agile Temporal Convolutional Networks

 : It is a vector of size $L$, where $L$ is the number of layers (blocks).
-The $c^{l}_{in}$ defined in $C_{in}=[c^{1}_{in}, c^{2}_{in}, ..., c^{L}_{in}]$, decides the input channel for layer $l$.
-The values in vector $C_{in}$ can be 1) ascending to map the input, $X$, to a higher dimension, 2) descending to map the input to a lower dimension, or 3) descending-ascending (Auto-Encoder) architecture.
-Each of these architectures can be defined based on the problem complexity and targeted task.
+The $c^{l}_{out}$ defined in $\boldsymbol{C_{out}}=[c^{1}_{out}, c^{2}_{out}, ..., c^{L}_{out}]$, decides the output channel for layer $l$.
+For this research, the values in vector $C_{out}$ are descending-ascending (Auto-Encoder architecture) to code the feature to lower dimension to extract temporal correlation and then maps to a higher dimension to represent extracted features for final stages.